-18. Incremental cost per additional genome.
-The Medisapiens platform can accommodate up to 1000 genomes for an adjusted annual license cost of sectors s.
+20. Incremental cost per additional genome.
+The Medisapiens platform can accommodate up to 1000 genomes for an adjusted annual license cost of 28,000 euros.
 In this context, it seems justified to calculate an incremental cost per genome added to the initial cohort.

-Subject to further examination and additional checks, at the current stage, this incremental cost would be more or less and additional in total costs and additional in variable costs (without contribution to licensing, management and administration costs).
+Subject to further examination and additional checks, at the current stage, this incremental cost would be more or less 2,550 euros (TVA Incl.) in variable costs (without contribution to licensing, management and administration costs).

-It is possible to retain an incremental cost in only variable costs of around for the integration on the platform of a genome already available in FASTQ format.
+It is possible to retain an incremental cost in only variable costs of around 705 euros (TVA Incl.) for the integration on the platform of a genome already available in FASTQ format.